-General Robert E. Lee’s Birthday is State Holiday in Florida, Alabama, Mississippi and Georgia.
+General Robert E. Lee’s Birthday is State Holiday in some southern states.

 Robert E Lee was born on January 19th 1807 in Stanford Hall Virginia.
 He was a Colonel in the US Army and a General in the Confederate States of America.
 He was best known as a commander of the Confederate States Army.
 He commanded the Army of Northern Virginia in the American Civil War from 1862 until his surrender in 1865.
 A son of Revolutionary War officer Henry “Light Horse Harry” Lee III, Lee was a top graduate of the United States Military Academy and an exceptional officer and military engineer in the United States Army for 32 years.
 During this time, he served throughout the United States, distinguished himself during the Mexican–American War, and served as Superintendent of the United States Military Academy.

 His father was known as “Light Horse Harry Lee”, a Revolutionary War hero.
 In 1812, Harry Lee was badly injured in a political riot in Baltimore and traveled to the West Indies.
 He would never return, dying when his son Robert was eleven years old.

 His mother was the daughter of a plantation owner and grew up at Shirley Plantation, one of the most elegant homes in Virginia.